0xJeremy/FireEye/README.md

 ## How to use — Python

-The following is a simple example of how to use NodeSocket in Python:
+The following is a simple example of how to use FireEye in Python:
 ```python
 from FireEye import FireEye
 import cv2